Invarion/invarion-docs/docs/rapid-online/rapidplan-online-workspace/select-tool.md

 sidebar_position: 4

 ---
-# Select Tool
+# Selecting Objects

-When drawing on the canvas area, your mouse can perform a number of functions.
-It can select objects, pan across the workspace and zoom in and out (using a mouse wheel).
-RapidPlan Online offers two options for alternating between these functions - canvas button, tool selection in the main menu.

-The Select tool is principally used to drag and drop objects onto the canvas area.
-It also has a special drag-select function, used when selecting multiple objects.
-Clicking (tap and hold on mobile devices) and dragging your mouse creates a selection window.
+Selecting objects allows you to see and make changes to that object/s' [Properties](./properties-palette.md), its [Context Menu](/docs/rapid-online/rapidplan-online-basics/context-menu.md), as well as being basis by which to move and transform that object.

 The direction you drag the mouse creates a different colored window.

+## Methods of selection

+**Single objects** can be selected by simply clicking on them.

+**Multiple objects** can be selected by holding **shift** while clicking each object required.
+Clicking an already selected item while holding **shift** will have the effect of removing that item from selection.

+**Multiple objects** can also be selected by clicking and dragging your mouse across an area of the Canvas, creating a **Selection Box**.

+### Selection Boxes

+As described above, selection boxes are created by clicking and dragging your mouse across an area of the Canvas.

+There are two types of selection box, which you use will depend on the direction you click and drag:

-If you drag to the right, the window is purple.
-This selects objects that are completely within the purple window.
+- If you drag to the *right*: The window is **purple**.
+This will only select objects that are *completely within* the selection box.

-If you drag to the left, the window is green.
-This selects all objects touching the green window.
+- If you drag to the *left*: The window is **green**.
+This will select all objects that are *touching* the selection box.

 | ![Purple 1](./Assets/purple1.png) | Drag right (Purple)   | ![Purple 2](./Assets/purple2.png) | Object selection     |
 | ------------------------------------ | --------------------- | ------------------------------------ | -------------------- |